This guide will help you learn about NASA Earth science data and show you how to find tools and resources for accessing the data you need.

 - Discipline-Specific DAAC Tools.
 Individual DAACs also provide tools and applications designed to make it easy to use, visualize and manipulate the discipline-specific data in their collections.
 These tools include AppEEARS at the Land Processes DAAC (LP DAAC) and SeaDAS at the Ocean Biology DAAC (OB.DAAC).

 There’s a lot more to see on the Earthdata website than can be described in a short guide.
 We encourage you to explore!
-If you need help or have additional questions, please use the Feedback button on the Earthdata website and on DAAC websites to let us know if you’re having any problems, a page isn’t working the way it should, or if there is a tool or application you would like to see.
+If you need help or have additional questions, please use the Feedback button in the upper right section of the Earthdata website, and on DAAC websites, to let us know if you’re having any problems, if a page isn’t working the way it should, or if there is a tool or application you would like to see.
 In addition, experienced and knowledgeable User Support staff are available at every DAAC to assist you with specific questions about data and tools or help you with general EOSDIS questions.

 Page Last Updated: Oct 22, 2020 at 12:50 PM EDT